 • Strong work ethic and willingness to learn

-• Prior (international) work or internship experience is considered a plus.
+• Prior work or internship experience is considered a plus.

-• EU and non-EU candidates must be enrolled in a Master program during the whole internship period.
+• Candidates must be enrolled as a student at a university during the whole internship period.

-• Candidates can provide a certificate of good conduct – ‘Verklaring omtrent gedrag’ - from the Ministry of Justice.
+• Successful candidates are asked to provide a certificate of good conduct (‘Verklaring Omtrent het Gedrag’), available from the Dutch Ministry of Justice.

-To apply, e-mail the following items to firstname.lastname@example.org:
+To apply, send the following items to firstname.lastname@example.org:

 • A cover letter, stating you are applying for the internship starting in March

-• A 1-page writing sample (excluding bibliography) answering one of the following questions:
+• A one-page writing sample (excluding bibliography) answering one of the following questions:

 1. What does the rise of new powerful states mean for security policy of the West?